logmanoriginal/lvssh2/README.md

 ### Limitations

-> [!WARNING]
-> Support for LabVIEW 64-bit is experimental and incomplete.

 > [!NOTE]
 > There is currently no built-in support for Linux and macOS.
 > Users need to build the libssh2 shared library for these platforms themselves.